Zafiirah13/FABLE/README.md

 - Then in Jupyter notebook choose frbloc kernel.

-How to run AUTOMATIC ANNOTATION FOR Fast Radio Burst Candidates
+How to run AUTOMATIC ANNOTATION for Fast Radio Burst Candidates
 ---
-- TO RUN MASKING
+- To run automatic masking

         cd FABLE/samples/FRB/automated_mask_code/